WeGift, the digital rewards platform, raises £4M Series A – TechCrunch

 Stride.VC’s Destin says digital rewards is a “messy, fragmented industry with broken processes, prone to errors and leakage, aged technology stacks and plenty of misalignment and distrust between the players”.
 It is also an industry dominated in the U.S. by two incumbents with a legacy in the physical gift card space and therefore ripe for disruption.

-“The business model is well understood,” writes Destin, in a Medium post.
+“The business model is well understood,” writes Destin in a Medium post.
 “Think Stripe, applied to non-cash payouts.
 Robust APIs, real-time capabilities, disruptive pricing, transparency”.

 Meanwhile, WeGift says the Series A will enable the company to deliver on its vision of create “the world’s first” real-time infrastructure for digital rewards and incentives.
 Specifically, the funding will be used to further scale WeGift’s operations, support expansion to the U.S, and to continue investing in its technology platform.